Our Team

 They have not discovered a sport that Harvey could not enjoy watching.

-Rachel Mulavelil was a Masters student in the lab at Georgetown and moved down with us to Charlottesville.
+Rachel Mulavelil was a Masters student in the Flowers lab at Georgetown and moved down with us to Charlottesville to work as a Research Assistant.
+She then decided to pursue grad school and is now in the first year of her Phd.
 She grew up in a Mission Hospital in rural India which gave her a passion for healthcare and moved to the US for her undergrad at Calvin College in Grand Rapids.
 In Summers she spent time doing community-based health research in rural India on glucocorticoid misuse.
 After Undergrad she was a research assistant at the UT San Antonio, Glenn Biggs Institute for Alzheimer’s and Neurodegenerative diseases working on clinical AD studies including the PEACE AD study.
 Rachel joined the lab to expand her wet lab skills and was investigating how APOE genotype impacted the effectiveness of potential AD therapeutics and generated some exciting data that we will continue exploring.

 Rachel is fond of an exclamation and loves a Marvel movie.